 OK, so this isn’t rocket science, but then again some of the best things are the simplest.
 You can do a lot with the information_schema views in SQL Server.

 Here is a short stored procedure that you can use to find:

 a table by partial name

 It comes in handy for me when I am looking for a field in related tables, or a spec I am reading refers to a field by name but not by the table it is in.
 Like I said, it is simple, but I have used this type of a proc for a long time.

 Hi, I'm John Papa.
-I author this blog, create courses for Pluralsight and am a Developer Advocate.
+I author this blog, create courses for Pluralsight, and work in Developer Relations.
 I speak at events, contribute to OSS, and I train technology thought leaders